rw9999/Security-notes/Chapter 1-9/Chapter 8/readme.md

 Microsoft introduced their own version of CHAP called MS-CHAP, but vulnerabilities in both MS-CHAP versions 1 and 2 have led to it being largely replaced by other protocols.

-**Password Authentication Protocol (PAP)** is a password-centric authentication protocol that was commonly used with the Point-to- Point Protocol (PPP) to authenticate users.
+**Password Authentication Protocol (PAP)** is a password-centric authentication protocol that was commonly used with the Point-to-Point Protocol (PPP) to authenticate users.

 PAP sends unencrypted passwords, making it unsuitable for use in most modern networks.